Curriculum Master Business Informatics

 Learning Outcomes:

-In an environment of increasing digitalisation and the associated dynamisation, students have the competence to analyse, design and implement business processes in companies with the aim of achieving a balance between stability and agility.
+In an environment of increasing digitalisation and the associated dynamisation, alumni have the competence to analyse, design and implement business processes in companies with the aim of achieving a balance between stability and agility.
 They deal with the interaction between strategy, change and process management in the context of digitalisation within companies.
 They are able to use methods of business process management (e.g. using BPMN) to design change processes with the aim of a resilient and agile company organisation and to implement them in terms of software technology.
-Students are able to establish a data awareness culture and support the formation of modular, interdisciplinary and independently acting teams (employees as intrapreneurs) for the implementation of digital business models.
+Alumni are able to establish a data awareness culture and support the formation of modular, interdisciplinary and independently acting teams (employees as intrapreneurs) for the implementation of digital business models.
 They are able to promote continuous delivery through agility-by-design approaches (agile strategy map) and the use of metrics to map and control processes.

 Superior module: